 As a curative care measure, spray the infected tree with a natural fungicide.
 With so many treatment options on the market, read the label instructions for the method you choose and follow them closely.

 Are you looking for an all-natural treatment option?
-Consider neem oil.
+Consider neem oil, not only for its effectiveness against black spot fungus but also as a method to treat aphids on trees, which can be another common issue in garden care.
 Pressed for an evergreen tree, neem oil has shown impressive results as an effective garden fungicide.

 You also want to prune infected trees to promote healthier growth come spring.
 Don’t forget to disinfect your pruning tools before and after to prevent spreading the disease to healthy plants.